PixarAnimationStudios/OpenUSD/README.md

 > python OpenUSD/build_scripts/apple_utils.py xcframework /path/to/my_usd_install_dir
 ```

+Note that currently, Simulator builds do not render with Imaging as Simulator targets have reduced Metal support.

 ##### Windows:

 Launch the "x64 Native Tools Command Prompt" for your version of Visual Studio